- Future Students

 - Women in Business

-Join the Soka Education Research Initiative on Global Citizenship: a global, undergraduate, research project—the first of its kind in the world—led by Family and Community Social Services Program Head Dr. Paul Sherman.
+Join the Soka Education Research Centre on Global Citizenship: a global undergraduate research project—the first of its kind in the world—led by Family and Community Social Services Program Head Dr. Paul Sherman.
 Explore how to nurture human potential and happiness for the greater benefit of humankind through the study of Soka (value-creating) education and global citizenship.
-Travel as a Research Associate to present study results at professional symposiums.
+Travel as a Research Assistant to present study results at professional symposiums.